ComputerApprentice/CSC240-02-01-ArrayDemo1-DG/README.md

-Please post your name and StudentID so I know who gets credit for this assignment.
+**FROM PROF. CORDLE** - Please post your name and StudentID so I know who gets credit for this assignment.